jwplatta/schwab_rb/doc/notes/data_objects_refactoring_plan.md

 - Phase 5 completed: 2025-07-19
 - Current phase: Phase 6 - Testing and Cleanup
 - All 37 data object tests passing in schwab_rb
-- 14 commits created with systematic refactoring approach
+- 15 commits created with systematic refactoring approach
+- Clean commit with only 2 relevant files for Phase 5